 Spearmint tea holds a lot of PCOS-fighting benefits!

-Though there is no cure for PCOS, there are lots of natural ways we can reverse our polycystic ovary syndrome and heal from our symptoms—and what you eat (and DRINK!) is a big part of that.
+Though there is no quick fix for PCOS, there are lots of natural ways we can reverse our polycystic ovary syndrome and heal from our symptoms—and what you eat (and DRINK!) is a big part of that.
 I recommend an anti-inflammatory, gluten and dairy-free diet, which you can follow in The Cysterhood App.
 I’ve got tons of recipes and all the information you need to get your life back on track.
-And enjoy a cup of Testosterone Relief Tea while you’re there…because life is too short to spend most of it plucking our chin hairs!
+And enjoy a couple cups of spearmint tea while you’re there…because life is too short to spend most of it plucking our chin hairs!

 Where can it be found